scaleway/docs-content/docs/CONTRIBUTING.md

 8. Click **Create pull request**.

-    All PR names must comply with the following naming convention: `docs($PRODUCTNAME): $FIXEXPLANATION BRANCHNAME`.
+    All pull requests names must comply with the following naming convention: `docs(<PRODUCT_NAME>): <ACTION> <EXPLANATION> <BRANCH_NAME>`.

 :warning: **Important**
-  All PRs are reviewed and approved by the Scaleway Product Documentation team before being merged by them.
+  All pull requests are reviewed and approved by the Scaleway Product Documentation team before being merged by them.

 ---